basaandewiel/basaandewiel.github.io/_posts/2022-04-10-Machine_Learning_embedded_devices.md

-# Train model in cloud and transfer trained model to embedded device
+# Train model in CLOUD and transfer trained model to embedded device
 There are several cloud services that can be used, of instance:
 ## Edgeimpulse
 The cloud service edgeimpulse.com supports several embedded devices (among them the popular Arduino nano 33 BLE sense, but also the Nordic Thingy:91).
 With edgeimpulse you can train a model with their cloud service, and export for instance a portable C++ library of the trained model, that can be used in programming a application for the embedded device.
 They have a very good tutorial on this.
 A sample appication combines signal processing (to extract features), neural networks (for classification) and clustering algorithms(for anomaly detection) to classify the output of a movement sensor.

+I tried to get this running with Zephyr on an Arduino nano 33 ble sense (using the input of https://docs.edgeimpulse.com/docs/tutorials/running-your-impulse-locally/running-your-impulse-locally-zephyr, but did not succeed yet to build this succesfully.